ethancsmith/math263-notes/Python/02-euler_method.md

 +++

-The `math263` module contains the following implementation of the (foward) Euler method.
+The `math263` module contains the following Python implementation of the (foward) Euler method.
 ```python
 def feuler(f, a, b, y0, n):
         '''